AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/add-a-widget.md

 The Calendar widget displays your scheduled sessions and training.
 You can browse the calendar to view training planned for upcoming months.
 It allows viewing training sessions by month with the ability to scroll left or right.

-The Calendar widget can added to a page by an administrator to display training schedules.
+The Calendar widget can be added to a page by an administrator to display training schedules.
 Learners can interact with the calendar by scrolling through months to see upcoming sessions.
 They can filter sessions to quickly find relevant training.

 ### Add a calendar widget